 Trainees will complete their Practicum experience at a JBU Community Counseling Clinic (CCC) in Siloam Springs or Little Rock.
 These training clinics provide low/no-cost counseling services to a diverse client demographic.
-Trainees must apply for Practicum placement via the Practicum Application process.
+Trainees must apply for Practicum placement via the Clinical Site Placement Application process.
+All Practicum placement decisions/approvals are made by DGC faculty/staff.

-Trainees will complete their Internship experience at an external site (counseling agency or practice) in the local community.
-These external sites include, but are not limited to community mental health counseling agencies, psychiatric hospital units, inpatient treatment centers, private counseling practices, church-based counseling centers, and school-based mental health service agencies.
-Trainees must apply for Field (Internship) Placement via the Field Placement Application process.
-The Field Placement Director (FPD) shall vet and approve each clinical site before trainees can apply for placement at that site.
+Trainees will complete their internship experience at an external site (counseling agency or practice) in the local community in a role and setting relevant to the practice of clinical mental health counseling.
+These external sites include but are not limited to community mental health counseling agencies, psychiatric hospital units, inpatient treatment centers, private counseling practices, faith-based counseling centers, and school-based mental health service agencies.
+External sites are vetted by and contract with DGC/JBU to provide clinical mental health counseling experiences for JBU trainees based on the DGC's requirements for Internship.
+Trainees must apply for Internship placement via the Clinical Site Placement Application process.
+All Internship placement decisions/approvals are made by DGC faculty/staff.